Loderian/Activities/README.txt

 == Frequently Asked Questions ==

-= How do i create an activity? =
+= How do i send an email to participants? =

 1. Go to *Activities* page in the admin area.
+1. Find the activity with the participants you want to send emails to
-1. Click the *Create new activity* button at the top of the page.
+1. Click the export button under the activity name
-1. Give the activity a name and whatever else you want.
+1. Select email from the *Select User Data* dropdown
+1. Click *Export*
-1. Click the *Create* button.
+1. Click the box containing the emails as text
+1. Make a new email in your email webpage or program
+1. Paste the text in the *To* input
+1. If it doesn't separate the emails correctly, try exporting with `;` as delimiter instead

 = How do I use the shortcode? =